Detecting areas in the image with high temperature

 BWdilate = dilate(BWerode, kernel)

-As you can see from the figure above, we are left with a clearly marked region with high temperature.
+As you can see from the picture above, we are left with a clearly defined area with high temperature.

-Highlighting the hot area into a bounding rectangle¶
+Selecting a hot area into a bounding rectangle

-Next, we need to restrict the area of interest.
-To do this, let's apply methods from the OpenCV package.
+Next, we need to limit the area of interest.
+To do this, we will use the methods from the OpenCV package.

-It is necessary to play with image formats again.
-First, let's convert the image into RGB format:
+We need to play around with image formats again.
+First, let's convert the image to RGB format.:

 BWdilate = RGB.(BWdilate)